 Annual Budget – How is the annual budget prepared?
 How is it approved?

 Amendments or Revision – How are the by-laws revised?
 Who has to approve changes to the by-laws?

-Related Documents – Are there other policies or procedures that relate to the by-laws or that are referred to in the by-laws?
+Related Documents – Are there other policies or procedures related to the by-laws or referred to in the by-laws?